 Welcome parents and students to my teacher homepage!
 My hope is that all of my students are ready to return back to school, East Marion elementary has missed you!
 Parents, the back to school orientation powerpoint is located at the bottom of this page; I would suggest that you and your student take time to review it.
-I would also encourage you to explore the sanford harmony page.
-I have requested that our students bring in a few items from home for the first day of class.
-The details are there for you to view.
-My contact information will be attached below in case you have questions or concerns.
+My contact information will be attached below in case you have any questions or concerns.

 Oscar Redden IV

 Good day students.

 Would you like to hear a great story?
 If you have a moment, come join Mr. Redden for story time.
 Come learn about the power of a positive atitude and the value of treating others with kindness.
 See you there!Author: Mr. ReddenLength: 3:36

 Back to school Orientation message from Mr. Redden!Author:Length:

 I created this video over 4 months ago.
 Thought it would serve as a motivator to help students understand that anything is possible with a postive attitude.Author: Mr. ReddenLength: 1:19